pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/one-to-one-join.md

 ## Scenario

-A user wants to join each document in one collection to a corresponding document in another collection to produce combined summary records, where there is a 1:1 relationship between  both collections.
-Also, in this case, the join is based on a single field match between both sides.
+You want to take a shop's _customer orders_ collection and join each order record to the corresponding product record in the _products_ collection.
+There is a 1:1 relationship between both collections, based on a single field match between both sides, based on the product's id.
+The resulting report will show all shop purchases for 2020, showing the product's name and category for each order, rather than the product's id.

-In this example, a collection of _customer orders_, from shop purchases for the year 2020 only will be searched for, where each order will then be joined, by _product id_, to a matching record in the collection of _products_, to be able to include the product's name and category against each order in the results.

 ## Sample Data Population